Chicory coffee comes from the root of the chicory plant and is ground and roasted before being brewed with coffee.

 The plant has a bitter taste, which influenced people from different cultures to use it for some other purposes, such as an animal feed, stimulator, and a coffee grounds substitute.
 After nearly 5,000 years, Chicory landed in Northern America, particularly the southern regions.

 Chicory became one of the key exports for European countries around the 19th century.
 Due to its popularity, the chicory spice spread all over the continent – from Belgium to Holland, Denmark, and Germany.
 Although German women adopted it as a daily product, it was a household choice in France.
-The coffee makers took the root of this plant, grounded and roasted it before brewing it with coffee.

-Health Benefits Of Chicory
+What Are The Health Benefits Of Chicory?

 Studies show that excess caffeine intake can aggravate stress.
 Actually, repeated consumption of caffeine along with stress can heighten your cortisol levels and worsen the situation.
 Chicory does not contain any caffeine.
 By taking it instead of coffee, you will minimize your caffeine consumption and lower your stress levels.